 Many auto crashes involve minor damage.
 Fender benders that do not involve significant injuries may not require legal representation.

-If you only had damage to your vehicle, and the other driver admits liability, then you may be better off working with your insurance company to keep your expenses low and get your case resolved more quickly.
+Suppose you only had damage to your vehicle, and the other driver admits liability.
+In that case, you may be better off working with your insurance company to keep your expenses low and get your case resolved more quickly.

 However, even with smaller injuries, it can be helpful to work with an attorney.
 There are a lot of things that go into resolving an auto injury claim that people don’t consider.